Knowledge Base

 .join('\n\n');

 // 3.
-Call OpenAI to generate answer
+Call OpenAI to generate a response

 const completion = await openai.chat.completions.create({